 And mimicking exactly what happened in Berlin, at the end of the war Korea was split into two occupied territories.
 The newly created "North Korea" would be occupied by the Soviet Union and the newly created "South Korea" would be occupied by the US.

-On December 17, 1945, the Soviet army put an anti-Japanese guerrilla war leader named Kim Il-sung in charge of the Korean Communist Party.
-A few months later, Kim Il-Sung was officially place in charge of the entire country.
-Kim Il-Sung the proceeded to embark on a decades long strategy of nationalizing North Korean industry and land.
-He would eventually become North Korea's autocratic, all-powerful, child of God, Supreme Leader.
+On December 17, 1945, the Soviet army put an anti-Japanese guerrilla war leader named Kim Il-Sung in charge of the Korean Communist Party.
+A few months later, Kim II-Sung was officially place in charge of the entire country.
+Kim Il-Sung then proceeded to embark on a decades long strategy of nationalizing North Korean industry and land.
+He would eventually become North Korea's autocratic, all-powerful, child of God and Supreme Leader.
 His eldest son Kim Jong-Il took power upon the father's death in 1994.
 Kim Jong-Il ruled until his own death in 2011, at which point he was succeeded by his youngest son, the current Supreme Leader Kim Jong-Un.

 "Office 39" – Where The Money Comes From